-Roundtable Album Review: Kanye West's "Ye"
+Roundtable Album Review: Kanye West's "ye"

 Speaking of assholes, Kanye West has a new album.
 I kid, I kid, but it’s true, I mean the part about him having a new album.

-Ye is a seven-song, comeback album of sorts, born out of a 2016-17 public breakdown that culminated in a hospitalization and bipolar diagnosis.
+A seven-song, comeback album of sorts, ye was born out of a 2016-17 public breakdown that culminated in a hospitalization and bipolar diagnosis.
 After retreating to his Jackson Hole, Wyoming studio to get back to creating, 2018 is a big year for the pop provocateur who is at the center of a handful of major releases (Pusha T, Kid Cudi, NAS) including his own 8th studio LP.

-Since there is no other person on the planet–outside of Donald Trump–that spurs more love, hate and “oh no he didn’t” than Mr. West, I thought I’d open up the Ye album review to some trusted minds from different walks of life.
+Since there is no other person on the planet–outside of Donald Trump–that spurs more love, hate and “oh no he didn’t” than Mr. West, I thought I’d open up the ye album review to some trusted minds from different walks of life.
 The five-person panel are insiders, outsiders, and influencers who I felt could give us different perspectives on an artist and album that no one can agree on.

 Meet the panel: